 Helen Joseph is an Expressive Arts Therapist and works locally and internationally to support children, adults, and communities build confidence, self-awareness, and tap into their inner strength.
 Helen became a coach at Impact a few years after enrolling in one of the organization’s Weekend Basics courses as a student.
 She has loved working towards Impact’s mission, and helping to empower the students learning self-defense.

 Ben Comeau grew up in Beverly, MA and studied history at Salem State University.
 He started working at IMPACT as a suited instructor in January of 2016.
 Ben coaches high school wrestling and is an avid rugby player.
 In his work outside of IMPACT Ben works in youth development as a mentor and educator.

 Meagan Anderson started working for IMPACT in 2011, coming from a background in counseling and special education.
 She spent four years coordinating and teaching the IMPACT:Ability program and now serves as the IMPACT Operations manager.
 Meagan manages the day to day operations of all IMPACT programs and teaches IMPACT:Ability classes as well as IMPACT workshops.
-In her free time she loves to spend time with her friends and family, color, go to the beach, and be around as many animals as possible.
+In her free time she loves to spend time with her friends and family, color, go to the beach, and cuddle her dog, cat and guinea pig.